LeunensMichiel/lowatter/src/markdown/disinfection/2020-04-22-disinfectionconsultancy.md

       The entire hot water system of your building is dynamically simulated, which makes it possible to predict the temperatures and Legionella concentrations throughout the system at any time.
-For example, the infection risk associated with a particular part of the installation can be assessed, temperature regimes can be optimized and the risk of infection can be reduced.
+For example, the contamination risk associated with a particular part of the installation can be assessed, temperature regimes can be optimized and the risk of contamination can be reduced.
 In addition, the simulation model can also be used to propose energy saving strategies.

       Now that the simulation model has been drawn up, we can test the effectiveness of various renovation measures and/or controls "virtually" before implementing these measures in practice (e.g. insulating certain pipes, adjusting flow rates of certain circuits, etc.).
     image: step6.jpg
   - steptitle: Advice on the most effective measure(s)
-    description: Based on this, we provide advice on which case-specific measure(s) will ensure that the infection disappears and does not recur.
+    description: Based on this, we provide advice on which case-specific measure(s) will ensure that the contamination disappears and does not recur.
 The measures we propose are sustainable and effective on the long-term.
       Important parameters here are health, energy use, water use and/or cost.
     image: step7.jpg
   - steptitle: Support during implementation
     description: The customer chooses which measure is most feasible for him, we